sahil236777/serverless-image-processing/README.md

 **Serverless Image Processing Application**

 ### 1.2 Description
 This project implements a fully serverless cloud-native image processing solution using AWS.
 The application allows users to upload images via a REST API.
-Once uploaded, the images are automatically processed using AWS Lambda (resized, converted to grayscale, and watermarked), then stored securely in an S3 bucket.
+Once uploaded, the images are automatically processed using AWS Lambda (resized, and converted to grayscale), then stored securely in an S3 bucket.
 Metadata such as upload timestamps and processing status is stored in DynamoDB.
 The system is designed with scalability, security, and monitoring in mind, leveraging key AWS services and best practices for cloud architecture.

 ## 2. Overview